 Sanders has a background in building technology.
 After four years of working in the energy sector on programming and implementing the use of geo-information, he decided to start with the master Geo-information Science

 The master Geo-Information science contains students with a wide variety of backgrounds.
 It’s a melting pot of people with different nationalities, cultures and skills.
 I am a Dutch student and my background lies in building technology, architecture and energy.
-I completed my bachelor in building technology in 2008 and did a pre-master architecture in 2009.
+I completed my bachelor in building technology and did a pre-master architecture.
 Within these studies I have learned to approach difficult problems, involving multiple stakeholders, in a creative way.
 I am passionate about visualisations, sustainability and the urban environment.

 Upon completion of my studies, I worked as an engineer in the energy sector for four years.
 This job gave me the opportunity to develop my technical and IT skills in a professional environment.
 My employer gave me a lot of freedom to carry out my own initiatives.
 They were mostly related to programming and implementing the use of geo-information in the company.
 I started to like geo-information that much, that I decided to enrol in the fulltime master Geo-Information Science at Wageningen University.